Arcus92/libpgs-js/README.md

 # libpgs-js

-This library renders the graphical subtitles format PGS _(.sub / .sup)_ in the browser.
+This library renders the graphical subtitles format PGS _(.sup files)_ in the browser.

 ## Work in progress